adriangbustos/MyBlueprint/README.md

 ## Details

 This portfolio is based entirely on who I am, what motivates me.
 I call it: ''The Why, not What''.
 It contains landmarks from my country, and key hints to my hobbies and likings.
-The panel resembles F1 games, while the car model is Lightning Mcqueen; making my likings very clear and straightforward.
+The HUD resembles F1 games, while the car model is Lightning Mcqueen; making my likings very clear, just to give some more information about me to admissions officers.

 ## 🛠️ Technical Architecture